mmondelli/rdt2repr/README.md

 Both options will ask you to inform the full path to the directory where the provenance data will be saved.
 Provenance data is collected using the rdt package.

-If you want to finish collecting the provenance data and save it, you can can do it by clicking on the option: Addins > Finish provenance collection or executing the function:
+If you want to finish collecting the provenance data and save it, you can do it by clicking on the option: Addins > Finish provenance collection or executing the function:

 ``` r